rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the border of the Amorites ran from the ascent of Akrabbim, from Sela and upward. ^0136

-Now the angel of the Lord went up from Gilgal to Bochim.
+Now the angel of the LORD went up from Gilgal to Bochim.
 And he said, I brought you up from Egypt and brought you into the land that I swore to give to your fathers.
-I said, I will never break my covenant with you, ^0201
+I said, 'I will never break my covenant with you, ^0201

-and you shall make no covenant with the inhabitants of this land; you shall break down their altars.
+and you shall make no covenant with the inhabitants of this land; you shall break down their altars.'
 But you have not obeyed my voice.
 What is this you have done? ^0202

 So now I say, I will not drive them out before you, but they shall become thorns in your sides, and their gods shall be a snare to you. ^0203

-As soon as the angel of the Lord spoke these words to all the people of Israel, the people lifted up their voices and wept. ^0204
+As soon as the angel of the LORD spoke these words to all the people of Israel, the people lifted up their voices and wept. ^0204

 And they called the name of that place Bochim.
-And they sacrificed there to the Lord. ^0205
+And they sacrificed there to the LORD. ^0205

 When Joshua dismissed the people, the people of Israel went each to his inheritance to take possession of the land. ^0206

-And the people served the Lord all the days of Joshua, and all the days of the elders who outlived Joshua, who had seen all the great work that the Lord had done for Israel. ^0207
+And the people served the LORD all the days of Joshua, and all the days of the elders who outlived Joshua, who had seen all the great work that the LORD had done for Israel. ^0207

-And Joshua the son of Nun, the servant of the Lord, died at the age of 110 years. ^0208
+And Joshua the son of Nun, the servant of the LORD, died at the age of 110 years. ^0208

 And they buried him within the boundaries of his inheritance in Timnath-heres, in the hill country of Ephraim, north of the mountain of Gaash. ^0209

 And all that generation also were gathered to their fathers.
-And there arose another generation after them who did not know the Lord or the work that he had done for Israel. ^0210
+And there arose another generation after them who did not know the LORD or the work that he had done for Israel. ^0210

-And the people of Israel did what was evil in the sight of the Lord and served the Baals. ^0211
+And the people of Israel did what was evil in the sight of the LORD and served the Baals. ^0211

-And they abandoned the Lord, the God of their fathers, who had brought them out of the land of Egypt.
+And they abandoned the LORD, the God of their fathers, who had brought them out of the land of Egypt.
 They went after other gods, from among the gods of the peoples who were around them, and bowed down to them.
-And they provoked the Lord to anger. ^0212
+And they provoked the LORD to anger. ^0212

-They abandoned the Lord and served the Baals and the Ashtaroth. ^0213
+They abandoned the LORD and served the Baals and the Ashtaroth. ^0213

-So the anger of the Lord was kindled against Israel, and he gave them over to plunderers, who plundered them.
+So the anger of the LORD was kindled against Israel, and he gave them over to plunderers, who plundered them.
 And he sold them into the hand of their surrounding enemies, so that they could no longer withstand their enemies. ^0214

-Whenever they marched out, the hand of the Lord was against them for harm, as the Lord had warned, and as the Lord had sworn to them.
+Whenever they marched out, the hand of the LORD was against them for harm, as the LORD had warned, and as the LORD had sworn to them.
 And they were in terrible distress. ^0215

-Then the Lord raised up judges, who saved them out of the hand of those who plundered them. ^0216
+Then the LORD raised up judges, who saved them out of the hand of those who plundered them. ^0216

 Yet they did not listen to their judges, for they whored after other gods and bowed down to them.
-They soon turned aside from the way in which their fathers had walked, who had obeyed the commandments of the Lord, and they did not do so. ^0217
+They soon turned aside from the way in which their fathers had walked, who had obeyed the commandments of the LORD, and they did not do so. ^0217

-Whenever the Lord raised up judges for them, the Lord was with the judge, and he saved them from the hand of their enemies all the days of the judge.
-For the Lord was moved to pity by their groaning because of those who afflicted and oppressed them. ^0218
+Whenever the LORD raised up judges for them, the LORD was with the judge, and he saved them from the hand of their enemies all the days of the judge.
+For the LORD was moved to pity by their groaning because of those who afflicted and oppressed them. ^0218

 But whenever the judge died, they turned back and were more corrupt than their fathers, going after other gods, serving them and bowing down to them.
 They did not drop any of their practices or their stubborn ways. ^0219

-So the anger of the Lord was kindled against Israel, and he said, Because this people have transgressed my covenant that I commanded their fathers and have not obeyed my voice, ^0220
+So the anger of the LORD was kindled against Israel, and he said, Because this people have transgressed my covenant that I commanded their fathers and have not obeyed my voice, ^0220

 I will no longer drive out before them any of the nations that Joshua left when he died, ^0221

-in order to test Israel by them, whether they will take care to walk in the way of the Lord as their fathers did, or not. ^0222
+in order to test Israel by them, whether they will take care to walk in the way of the LORD as their fathers did, or not. ^0222

-So the Lord left those nations, not driving them out quickly, and he did not give them into the hand of Joshua. ^0223
+So the LORD left those nations, not driving them out quickly, and he did not give them into the hand of Joshua. ^0223

-Now these are the nations that the Lord left, to test Israel by them, that is, all in Israel who had not experienced all the wars in Canaan. ^0301
+Now these are the nations that the LORD left, to test Israel by them, that is, all in Israel who had not experienced all the wars in Canaan. ^0301

 It was only in order that the generations of the people of Israel might know war, to teach war to those who had not known it before. ^0302

 These are the nations: the five lords of the Philistines and all the Canaanites and the Sidonians and the Hivites who lived on Mount Lebanon, from Mount Baal-hermon as far as Lebo-hamath. ^0303

-They were for the testing of Israel, to know whether Israel would obey the commandments of the Lord, which he commanded their fathers by the hand of Moses. ^0304
+They were for the testing of Israel, to know whether Israel would obey the commandments of the LORD, which he commanded their fathers by the hand of Moses. ^0304

 So the people of Israel lived among the Canaanites, the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites. ^0305

 And their daughters they took to themselves for wives, and their own daughters they gave to their sons, and they served their gods. ^0306

-And the people of Israel did what was evil in the sight of the Lord.
-They forgot the Lord their God and served the Baals and the Asheroth. ^0307
+And the people of Israel did what was evil in the sight of the LORD.
+They forgot the LORD their God and served the Baals and the Asheroth. ^0307

-Therefore the anger of the Lord was kindled against Israel, and he sold them into the hand of Cushan-rishathaim king of Mesopotamia.
+Therefore the anger of the LORD was kindled against Israel, and he sold them into the hand of Cushan-rishathaim king of Mesopotamia.
 And the people of Israel served Cushan-rishathaim eight years. ^0308

-But when the people of Israel cried out to the Lord, the Lord raised up a deliverer for the people of Israel, who saved them, Othniel the son of Kenaz, Caleb’s younger brother. ^0309
+But when the people of Israel cried out to the LORD, the LORD raised up a deliverer for the people of Israel, who saved them, Othniel the son of Kenaz, Caleb's younger brother. ^0309

-The Spirit of the Lord was upon him, and he judged Israel.
-He went out to war, and the Lord gave Cushan-rishathaim king of Mesopotamia into his hand.
+The Spirit of the LORD was upon him, and he judged Israel.
+He went out to war, and the LORD gave Cushan-rishathaim king of Mesopotamia into his hand.
 And his hand prevailed over Cushan-rishathaim. ^0310

 So the land had rest forty years.
 Then Othniel the son of Kenaz died. ^0311

-And the people of Israel again did what was evil in the sight of the Lord, and the Lord strengthened Eglon the king of Moab against Israel, because they had done what was evil in the sight of the Lord. ^0312
+And the people of Israel again did what was evil in the sight of the LORD, and the LORD strengthened Eglon the king of Moab against Israel, because they had done what was evil in the sight of the LORD. ^0312

 He gathered to himself the Ammonites and the Amalekites, and went and defeated Israel.
 And they took possession of the city of palms. ^0313

 And the people of Israel served Eglon the king of Moab eighteen years. ^0314

-Then the people of Israel cried out to the Lord, and the Lord raised up for them a deliverer, Ehud, the son of Gera, the Benjaminite, a left-handed man.
+Then the people of Israel cried out to the LORD, and the LORD raised up for them a deliverer, Ehud, the son of Gera, the Benjaminite, a left-handed man.
 The people of Israel sent tribute by him to Eglon the king of Moab. ^0315

 And Ehud made for himself a sword with two edges, a cubit in length, and he bound it on his right thigh under his clothes. ^0316